On the exponential stability of Beck's Problem on a star-shaped graph: Spectral analysis

 Since $\sum^3_{j=1}w^{(3)}_j\left(0\right)=3a\phi^{(3)}\left(0\right)=0$, we obtain $a=0$.
-This means that \eqref{eq_16} has only the zero solution.
+This means that \eqref{eq_16} has only trivial zero solutions.
 Thus there can be no purely imaginary eigenvalue.
 This completes the proof of statement \ref{T-3-2-d}, and hence of the theorem. \end{proof}

-\section{Eigenvalues and eigenvectors}
+\subsection{Eigenvalues and eigenvectors}